MICDS-Programming-Club/Programming-Club-Guides/introduction/command_line.md

 However, the syntax of these commands vary from operating system to operating system.
 In this guide we will be covering the two most-used ones: Windows and Bash (Unix/Linux).

 ### What are these dollar signs?
 Generally, dollar signs are used to represent an interactive prompt.
 You'll see these in command examples just about everywhere.
+However, do note that these are **not part of the actual commands**.

 For example:
 ```